Yasmeen Ghauri

 Yasmeen Ghauri (/ˈjæzmin ˈgɔːɹi/ YAZ-meen-_-GOR-ee) is a Canadian former fashion model.
-She is known for her walk also quoted as the "walk of life" by Tyra Banks.
+She is known for her walk, described as the "walk of life" by Tyra Banks.
 Ghauri is one of the first women of South Asian descent to appear on the cover of Vogue.

 Early life

-Ghauri was born in Montreal, Quebec, Canada, to a German mother and a Pakistani father who was born in Hyderabad, India, but moved to Pakistan at a young age.
-According to Ghauri, her paternal family ultimately has origins in Ghor, Afghanistan, and she identifies as "half South and Central Asian.
+Ghauri was born in Montreal, Quebec, Canada, to a German mother and a Pakistani father.
+According to Ghauri, her paternal family ultimately has origins in Ghor, Afghanistan, and she identifies as "half South and Central Asian."